• Skip to primary navigation

 Chickpea veggie patties hold up to just about any condiments you can throw at it.
 Try some variations to see what makes your toes curl!

 • Extra Tall: Onion rings with all the classic condiments are fabulous on this burger.
-Stack em tall then gently smoosh it all together!
+Stack em tall then gently smoosh it all together.

 • Classic: Mayo, a quick aioli (mayo mixed with minced garlic and lemon juice) and/or mustard with pickles, lettuce, onion and tomato.
+Cheddar is quite nice too!

-• Go old School: Simply dress with mayo and ketchup, top with pickles and cheese du jour.
+• Go old School: Simply dress with vegan mayo and ketchup, top with pickles and cheese du jour.

-• Caramelized Onions: Y’all are loving the saucy sweet onions on this Black Bean Burger!
-Well, they’re just as fabulous on this chickpea burger!
+• Caramelized Onions: Y’all are loving the saucy sweet onions on this Black Bean Burger.
+Well, they’re just as fabulous on this chickpea burger.

 Chickpea burger raw ingredients rolled into balls on a parchment lined sheet pan.
 Vegetarian Chickpea Patties on a parchment lined sheet pan.
 Chickpea burger patties on a grill.
 Pan fried chickpea patties in a cast iron skillet.